onedata/onedata-documentation/doc/using_onedata/metadata.md

 }
 ```

-#### Spatial index with list of ranges as a key
+#### Spatial view with list of ranges as a key
-The example below presents a function which can be used to create a spatial index over ranges of
+The example below presents a function which can be used to create a spatial view over ranges of
 2 extended attributes: `'jobMaxExecutionTime'`  and `'jobMaxIterations'`.
-Such index can be queried for files with the attributes' ranges within range passed to the query.
+Such view can be queried for files with the attributes' ranges within range passed to the query.

 ```javascript
 function(id, type, meta, ctx) {